gardener/gardener-extension-provider-equinix-metal/README.md

 Feedback and contributions are always welcome.
 Please report bugs or suggestions as [GitHub issues](https://github.com/gardener/gardener-extension-provider-equinix-metal/issues) or join our [Slack channel #gardener](https://kubernetes.slack.com/messages/gardener) (please invite yourself to the Kubernetes workspace [here](http://slack.k8s.io)).

+## Contributing
+We appreciate contributions, but you need to follow certain processes:

+### Process
+To contribute, please open an issue, follow the template and describe what you'd like to do.

+For smaller fixes, you can usually start work already, for bigger changes, please wait for a maintainer to get back to you on the issue.

+### Technical
+Please make sure that your code is tested.

+Make sure to run `make generate` and add the generated files to your commit as otherwise the tests will most likely fail.

 ## Learn more!

 Please find further resources about out project here: